General Perspective projection: Mathematics

+$P$ denotes the ratio between the distance from the perspective point to the center of earth and $R$.
 If $P$ is negative and $\rho$ is greater than $R(P-1)/P$, $c$ must be subtracted from 180° to place it in the proper quadrant.
 For computation of the inverse formulas the use of the two-argument atan2 form of the inverse tangent function (as opposed to atan) is recommended.
 This ensures that the sign of the orthographic projection as written is correct in all quadrants.

 Geometric projection of the parallels of the polar Perspective projections, Vertical and Tilted.